UCL/isenseflu-api-flask/README.md

 - `development`
 - `testing`
 - `staging`
-- `production-single`: For calling a local instance of MATLAB
+- `production-single`: For calling a local instance of MATLAB/Octave
-- `production-multi`: For calling a remote instance of MATLAB
+- `production-multi`: For calling a remote instance of MATLAB/Octave

 All environments use a remote instance of PostgreSQL 10 as a database server, apart from `testing` that uses an in-memory instance of SQLite.